 The Commander (Cdr) presides over all our membership and Executive Committee meetings and performs all the other tasks normally accomplished by the president of any corporation or similar group.
 The Cdr is ultimately responsible for all written communication and published material of the squadron to our members and the public.

-Each of the following officers gets lots of help from the rest of us through the various committees to which we belong.
+Each of the following officers receive a lot of help from the rest of us through various committees to which we belong.
 The officers' responsibilities are generally described below.

-The Executive Officer (XO) is our “senior vice president.”
+The Executive Officer (XO) is our “executive vice president.”
 Second in command, the XO performs the Commander’s duties when the Commander is unavailable.
 This member is responsible for all external functions of the squadron, such as public relations, cooperative charting, boat shows, vessel safety checks, legislation of interest to us as boaters, radio technical information, and safety issues.

 The Squadron Educational Officer (SEO) manages all the educational activities of the squadron including public boating courses and the educational curriculum of the entire squadron membership.
 The SEO makes certain that all participants in the educational activities of the squadron are properly instructed, and the instructors are qualified to handle their duties.
 The SEO is the only officer that is also approved by the District Educational Officer acting for the National Educational Officer.